Aberdeen Proving Ground Military Defense Lawyer

 An Article 15 hearing is an administrative hearing under UCMJ Article 15.
 It is not a criminal trial.
 It cannot result in a federal conviction.
 Article 15 punishments do not include prison time.
 Despite this, Article 15s are serious military disciplinary actions.

 Being found guilty under Article 15 could cause you to lose rank, lose promotions, be removed from your duty position, get less desirable future assignments, receive a negative performance report, receive a reduced military retirement grade, and/or even lead to an administrative discharge (separation) from the military.
+In such circumstances, consulting with a skilled military discharge lawyer is crucial to understanding your options and navigating the legal complexities associated with potential separation.

 Contact an Aberdeen Proving Ground Military Defense Lawyer Today